Geometric Arbitrage Theory and Market Dynamics Reloaded: Lagrangian Theory of a Closed Market

 \subsection{Symmetries, Conservation Laws and No-Arbitrage Dynamics}

 In this subsection we continue the study of the analogies between finance and classical mechanics with the Hamilton-Lagrange formalism and introduce the concept of symmetries of the asset model described by a Lagrangian on the principle fibre bundle.
-By chapter $4$ of \cite{Ar89} we will derive from symmetries conservation laws which hold true in the general case of an asset model allowing arbitrage or not.
-The short rates follow by the no-arbitrage principle by deriving the logarithm of the solution for deflators.
-Asset values and instantaneous total returns follow by formula (\ref{totinstret}). \begin{defi}[\textbf{Market Symmetry}] A bundle map $h:\mathcal{B}\rightarrow\mathcal{B}$ is called a symmetry of the market described by $(\mathcal{B},L)$ if and only if
+By Chapter $4$ of \cite{Ar89} we will derive from symmetries conservation laws which hold true in the general case of an asset model allowing arbitrage or not.
+The short rates follow by the no-arbitrage principle by deriving the logarithm of the solution for deflators. \begin{defi}[\textbf{Market Symmetry}] A bundle map $h:\Upsilon\rightarrow\Upsilon$ is called a symmetry of the market described by $(\Upsilon,L_\lambda)$ if and only if there exists a real $\tilde{\lambda}$ such that